Deming PDCA Cycle Four Stages, Advantages, and Disadvantages

 4. Act

 ACT is the final stage of the system that finalizes the perfect solution to implement it.
 In this stage, your organization should follow adapt, adopt, and abandon factors.
 Adapt refers to changing and modifying the PDSA circle for the next test.
 Adopt indicates considering expanding the system to all departments in the organization.
-Abandon means modifying your full approach and repeat the PDCA circle.
+Abandon means modifying your full approach and repeating the PDCA circle.
 In sum, it is the step of standardization that is considered standardized when goals are exceeded.

 The Pros and Cons of the Deming Cycle or PDSA / PDCA